Sukhpreet7975/Demo/README.md

 # Demo
-This is my fierst Git Repository
+This is my first Git Repository
 <br>
 Author- Sukhpreet